Junpengalaitp/book-reading/finance/CRYPTOASSETS by CHRIS BURNISKE & JACK TATAR.md

 * panacea: a solution or remedy for all difficulties or diseases.
 * exuberant: filled with or characterized by a lively energy and excitement.
 ## Chapter 4.
 "The Taxonomy of Cryptoassets"
+* taxonomy: the branch of science concerned with classification, especially of organisms; systematics.
+* barter: the action or system of exchanging goods or services without using money.

 ## Chapter 5.
 Cryptocommodities and Cryptotokens